ilhan007/ui5con-app/docs/Step6_Detail_Header.md

 <ui5-tab data-filter-type="alerts" text="Alerts" additional-text={this.props.alertCount}></ui5-tab>
 ```

-We can now easy identify which tab corresponds to which filter.
+We can now easily identify which tab corresponds to which filter.

 Now we go back to the `itemSelect` implementation and change it to: